takacsmark/takacsmark.github.io/_posts/2015-09-15-fat-free-php-framework-tutorial-3-mvc-project-structure.md

  This is the config file of global variables.
 Right now we have set three crucial variables.

 * DEBUG specifies the debug level from 0 to 3, 0 being the least informative meant for production systems.
 * UI tells f3 where to look for view templates.
-This is where we tell f3 that our views reside under our newly created app/views/ directory!
+This is where we tell f3 that our views reside under our newly created app/views/ directory
 * AUTOLOAD takes care of automatic inclusion of our classes.
-This is where we tell f3 to find the controller classes under app/controllers/.
+This is where we tell f3 to find the controller classes under `app/controllers/`.
 Sooner than later you'll need more than one entry in this setting.
-Use | to separate entries. (e.g. app/controllers/|app/models/)
+Use `|` to separate entries. (e.g. `app/controllers/|app/models/`)

 ##Files under app/controllers/

 ###Controller.php
-{% highlight php %}
+{% highlight php linenos=table %}
 <?php

 class Controller {